 Neighborhood Standards and Reference Links

-The BNA’s Neighborhood Sign Program aka “Name your Neighborhood” is complete as of 2013.
+The BNA’s Neighborhood Sign Program aka “Name your Neighborhood” was completed in 2013.
 Every neighborhood in the community is named — 32 to be precise!
 The last neighborhoods to be named were Bloomingdale Pointe and Fairway Park.